Can Copyright be Reduced to Privacy?: Algorithmic stability as a surrogate for copyright

 \section{Algorithmic stability as a surrogate for copyright}

-In this section, our focus is to introduce and discuss two notions of algorithmic stability: near-access-freeness (NAF) and differential privacy (DP); these two notions were specifically investigated in the realm of training methods aimed at safeguarding copyrighted data.
+In this section, we focus is introducing and discussing two notions of algorithmic stability: near-access-freeness (NAF) and differential privacy (DP); these two notions were specifically investigated in the realm of training methods aimed at safeguarding copyrighted data.

-Both NAF and DP adhere to a shared form of stability: they ensure that the resulting model, denoted as $q$, satisfies a safety condition with respect to each copyrighted data instance, denoted as $c$.
+NAF and DP adhere to a shared form of stability: they ensure that the resulting model, denoted as $q$, satisfies a safety condition with respect to each copyrighted data instance, denoted as $c$.
 This safety condition guarantees the existence of a ``safe model'', denoted by $q_c$, which does not infringe the copyright of data $c$, and importantly, $q$ exhibits sufficient similarity to $q_c$.
 Consequently, both NAF and DP guarantee that $p$ itself does not violate the copyright of the respective data instance $c$.

 Formally, we consider a standard setup of an unknown distribution $\mathcal{D}$, and a generative algorithm~$A$.
 The algorithm $A$, gets as an input a training set of i.i.d samples $S=\{z_1,\ldots, z_m\}\in Z^m \sim D^m$, and outputs a model $p^A_S=A(S)$, which is a distribution supported on $Z$.
-For simplicity, we will assume here that $Z$ is a discrete finite set, but of arbitrary size. \citet{barak} consider a more general variant in which the output posterior is dependent on a ``prompt" $x$, and $A$ outputs a mapping $p^{(A_S)}(\cdot | x)$ that may be regarded as a mapping from prompts to posteriors.
-For our purposes there is no loss in generality in assuming that $p$ is ``promptless", and our results easily extend to the promptful case, by thinking of each prompt as inducing a different algorithm when we hard-code the prompt into the algortihm.
+For simplicity, we will assume here that $Z$ is a discrete finite set, but of arbitrary size. \citet{barak} consider a more general variant in which the output posterior is dependent on a ``prompt'' $x$, and $A$ outputs a mapping $p^{(A_S)}(\cdot | x)$ that may be regarded as a mapping from prompts to posteriors.
+For our purposes there is no loss in generality in assuming that $p$ is ``promptless'', and our results easily extend to the promptful case, by thinking of each prompt as inducing a different algorithm when we hard-code the prompt into the algortihm.

 \paragraph{Differential Privacy}

 $A$ is said to be $(\alpha,\beta)$-differentially private \cite{dwork2006calibrating} if for every pair of input datasets $S,S'$ that differ on a single datapoint, we have that for every event $E$: